 Finally, as announced on May 14, 2019, Almaden has entered into a secured gold loan agreement ("Gold Loan") with Almadex Minerals Ltd. ("Almadex") pursuant to which Almadex agreed to loan up to 1,597 ounces of gold to Almaden.
 This Gold Loan provides Almaden with a non-dilutive means to continue advancing Ixtaca through the permitting process.
-As at this date, Almaden has not drawn on the Gold Loan.
+During the quarter, Almaden drew down 400 ounces under the Gold Loan.